m-Just/slate/source/index.html.md

 This class implements all data communication methods with server.
 We use [Firebase](https://firebase.google.cn/) as our backend provider.
 In this project, we provide full backend supports, and can make some adjustments according to your frontend development needs.
-Our demands are for you to handle all UI events, send request to server, and respond to listened events, etc. For example:
+We ask you to handle all UI events, send request to server, and respond to listened events, etc. For example:

   * Show a message to user if he typed any invalid character in password input field.